Information on low cost personal loans.

-The non-profit Consumer Federation of America organization provides information and resources to consumers to help them access low cost loans for their personal needs.
-Not only can it provide families with the money they need, but it will indirectly help them deal with payday loans and lenders.
+The non-profit Consumer Federation of America organization provides resources to consumers to help them access low cost loans for their personal needs.
+Not only can the Federation (and its services) provide families with the money they need, but it will indirectly help them deal with payday loans and lenders.
 As it will hopefully stop the cycle of households turning to those forms of financing.

 In addition to this assistance, the company can also offer information to individuals on finding other low cost personal loan products with reasonable interest rates.
-There are many options out there.
+There are many options out there, ranging from Credit Unions to Buy Now Pay Later companies, interest free personal loans, credit card promotions and more..
 The goal of the organization is to provide assistance to individuals to help them end the payday loan cycle, and to also provide alternative ideas as well as sources of cheap loans.

 Credit union or community bank – Before getting a payday loan, be sure to call your local credit union or community bank.
 Many of these lenders offering financing products directly to consumers.
 Apply for a small dollar loan, cash advance, stretch loan or low interest rate credit card at the credit union or community bank where you have your account.
 They are located in most communities.

 If you do not have an account at one of these banks, then open one right away and then apply.
 The application process is very quick.
 You need to use a local community bank and not a major lender like Bank of America.